Catoosawalkernews.com is the website for The Catoosa County News in Ringgold, Ga., and the Walker County Messenger in LaFayette, Ga.

 The Catoosa County News publishes on Wednesdays and primarily serves Catoosa County in northwest Georgia.
 The office is at 7513 Nashville St. in Ringgold, Ga.
 It is open Monday through Friday, 8 a.m. to 5 p.m. each weekday, except on New Year's Day, July Fourth, Labor Day, Thanksgiving Day and Christmas Day.
 The phone number is 706-935-2621 and the fax number is 706-965-5934.

 The Catoosa County News published its first edition on Aug.
 18, 1949.
-At the time a yearly subscription cost $1, and the paper had 800 subscribers.
-Now the paper has about 3,700 subscribers.
 The original owner of The Catoosa County News was Jack Brewster.
 Jim Caldwell, who worked as a typesetter in 1960, became part-owner in 1965.
 News Publishing Co. of Rome, Ga. purchased the newspaper from Caldwell in November 1990.
 Times-Journal Inc. acquired the newspaper in February 2015.

 About the Walker County Messenger